philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 7. Prepare to test the app using some data from the Visit table

-    -   Open a new browser window in your Practice environment.
+    -   Open a new maker portal window in your Sales Trial environment.

     -   In this window, open the **Dataverse** tab and select **Tables**